JSudron/lightsout/README.md

 #### Navigation Bar

-- The Navbar-brand is used as a link to access the pop-up overlay menu which slides in from the left.
+- The Navbar-brand is used as a link to the homepage whilst the hamburger menu on the right-hand side of the page opens a pop-up menu with links on the left.
-- Due to the size of the pages the navbar is not fixed.
-Allows for easy navigation of the site.
+- To keep the page looking minimal & clean the hamburger menu was utilised for all screen sizes.

 #### Footer

-- Fixed to the bottom of the page this gives a brief description on how to use the site.
+- Fixed to the bottom of the page has a copyright declaration.
-- Provides links to the relevant social media sites.
+- Provides links to the relevant social media sites along with my Github page.
 - For now generic social media sites are used.

-#### Background Image

-- A background image is used as the background on each page.
-- The navbar & footer given transparent properties to allow for a fullscreen image.

 ### Other Elements

-#### Contact Form
+#### Add/Edit Story Form

-- A modal contact form is used on the contacts page.
+- A simple contact form was used on this page, with all form fields being required to submit the form.
-- Utilises [E-mail JS](https://www.emailjs.com/) javascript to allow e-mailintegration to the desired e-mail address.
-- Allows users to easily get in touch with the travel company.
+- When editing a story the form fields are all filled in with the relevant info for the selected story.

-#### Testimonials Section
+#### Stories Section

-- Has images of three users who've given glowing reviews.
+- Has the relevant image of the story along with author & category of the story.
-- The images can be clicked to reveal the testimonial.
+- Each story can be clicked on to reveal the story text along with links to edit or delete the current story.

 ### Features Left To Implement

-#### Country Search Filters
+#### Login/Register

-- Dependent on user feedback a search filter for each country can be added to the search filter.
+- Make it a requirement to have a username & password to be able to add, edit or delete a story.
+- This would allow a further feature which would allow stories to only be edited or deleted by the user who created it.

 #### FAQ Section

-- Will replace the about element shown in the footer.
-- Give further instructions into how to use site & other information users may need.
+- Give further info about how the site works & provide contact details to get in touch with the site admin.

+#### Story Reviews

+- Allow users to leave comments & upvote & downvote stories.

-#### Flight Search
+#### Search Bar

-- Allow users to search for flights to the selected destination.
+- Allow users to search by category, author or keyword.
-- Will then link to the chosen flight provider.

-#### Featured Accomodation/Attraction

-- Showcase a different venue each week/month.
-- Provide detailed information on the venue along with user testimonials.
+- Further functionality would be to filter results by popularity, most commented etc.

 #### Further Languages